Survey: Lack of Financial Literacy Means Lower Incomes, Less Savings

-Almost one quarter of Americans have no savings and nearly half — 40% — don’t keep a budget.
-One driving factor: a lack of financial literacy in the U.S., according to a new survey by The Penny Hoarder released this month.
+Almost one quarter of Americans have no savings and even more — 40% — don’t keep a budget.
+One driving factor: a lack of financial literacy in the U.S., according to a survey by The Penny Hoarder.

 The problem, say experts from government organizations, advocacy groups and academia, comes from a lack of education on personal finance topics, beginning at home and continuing in school.